 Early August is an ideal month to travel to Medellín when the Fería de Las Flores festival is in full bloom.

 Medellín may be smaller than the Colombian capital of Bogotá, but that doesn't mean it has any less cultural sights and museums for visitors to enjoy.

 - The Medellín Metro Cable system has three cable car lines across the valley floor.
-Ride any of them to the top for scenic views of the city and mountains beyond.
+Ride them to the top for scenic views of the city and mountains beyond.

 - Basilica de la Candelaria is one of the few colonial buildings left.

 - The Basilica Metropolitana, in the Parque de Bolivar, was completed early in the 20th century and is thought to be the largest brick church in South America.